databricks/databricks-cli/README.rst

 Bourne again shell, you can add ``alias dw="databricks workspace"`` to the appropriate bash profile.
 Typically, this file is located at ``~/.bash_profile``.

+.. _jq:

+jq
+---
+Some Databricks CLI commands will output the JSON response from the API endpoint.
+Sometimes it can be useful to parse out parts of the JSON to pipe into other commands.
+For example, to copy a job definition, we must take the ``settings`` field of ``/api/2.0/jobs/get`` use that as an argument to the ``databricks jobs create`` command.

+In these cases, we recommend you to use the utility ``jq``.
+MacOS users can install ``jq`` through Homebrew with ``brew install jq``.

+For more information on ``jq`` reference its `documentation <https://stedolan.github.io/jq/>`_.

 Using Docker
 ------------
 .. code::

     # build image
     docker build -t docker build -t databricks-cli .

     # run container
     docker run -it databricks-cli

     # run command in docker
     docker run -it databricks-cli fs --help